fruitsamples/CocoaDVDPlayer/ReadMe.txt

 To use CocoaDVDPlayer, follow these steps:

-1. Before launching the CocoaDVDPlayer application, Insert a DVD-Video disc in the DVD drive.
+1. Before launching CocoaDVDPlayer, Insert a DVD-Video disc in the DVD drive.
 Apple's DVD Player application automatically launches and opens the DVD.

 2. If prompted to do so, use DVD Player to set the drive region code.